 I'm a cosmologist who works on understanding the role of gravity in our universe.
-In particular, I develop tools to test ideas about modified gravity and dark energy models with voids, large-scale structure and gravitational waves.
+In particular, I develop tools to test ideas about modified gravity and dark energy models with gravitational waves, large-scale structure and cosmological voids.

 I completed my PhD at the University of Oxford, on devising mathematical frameworks for testing alternatives to General Relativity.
 I remained in Oxford for a five-year postdoctoral research fellowship at All Souls College, one year of which I spent as Fulbright Visiting Scholar at the University of Pennsylvania.
 In January 2019 I moved to QMUL to join the Cosmology & Relativity group as a Royal Society University Research Fellow and proleptic lecturer.

 You can check out my personal website via the link above.

 In the past I've lectured in fourth-year courses on weak lensing and introductory cosmology for the MMathPhys degree at Oxford.

 My primary research interests at present are: